kroman8675/azure-network-protocols/README.md

 <img width="1440" alt="Screenshot 2025-05-02 at 9 42 44 AM" src="https://github.com/user-attachments/assets/81e59704-45be-4d0f-95e1-3f9978840cca" />

 Back in the windows VM attempt to ping the Linux's private IP address again.
-Notice how in Poweshell now all the packets were recieved.
+Notice how in Powershell now all the packets were recieved.
 In wireshark instead of it just request, it now show request and reply 4 times.
 The request is the windows VM and the Linux now responding back with Reply.

 - Step 4: Observe the other Network Protocls (SSH, DNS, RDP)